Real ear measurements: why they matter in hearing aid fitting

 Step 4: Measuring with the hearing aid in

-Your hearing aid (or mould / dome) is then placed in your ear with the tube still in position.
+Your hearing aid, mould or dome is then placed in your ear with the tube still in position.

 We play speech-like or test sounds from a loudspeaker in front of you.
 The computer measures exactly what reaches your eardrum and shows it on screen in real time.